A keynote by Herbert Salber, European Union Special Representative for the South Caucasus and the crisis in Georgia.

 Since 2001, the German government actively supports the reform of the legal systems in Azerbaijan, Armenia, and Georgia in a programme called the 'Kaukasus-Initiative'.
 The Initiative aims to create more trust in the administrative and legislative systems and to form networks of exchange between lawyers and legal specialists working towards the development of the rule of law.

-The Regional Academy 'Transformation Lawyers: Legal Dialogue for Legal Transformation', sponsored by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), is an important component of this support: Every year, the Hertie School of Governance welcomes 25 young lawyers from the Southern Caucasus to attend a three week course in Berlin aiming to foster regional cooperation in their region.
+The Regional Academy 'Transformation Lawyers: Legal Dialogue for Legal Transformation', sponsored by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), is an important component of this support: Every year, the Hertie School welcomes 25 young lawyers from the Southern Caucasus to attend a three week course in Berlin aiming to foster regional cooperation in their region.

 This year, the academy’s official opening will be celebrated with a speech by Herbert Salber (European Union Special Representative for the South Caucasus and the crisis in Georgia) on 'Is there a chance for conflict-resolution in the South Caucasus?'.